sonaligadekar20/quicklinks/README.md

 <img src ="./quicklinks.png">

 ## Project's Purpose
-Quick Links simplifies your life by effortlessly converting long URLs into short ones.On this site, users paste a long URL and the tool shortens it for easy sharing and remembering.
+Quick Links simplifies your life by effortlessly converting long URLs into short ones.
+On this site, users paste a long URL and the tool shortens it for easy sharing and remembering.
+This application is also tracks no. of visitors based on the no. of clicks.

 ## Description
-Quick Links is a handy tool that simplifies your online experience by turning long, complicated URLs into short and easy-to-share links.
-With just a few clicks, you can input a lengthy web address, and Quick Links will generate a concise link that redirects to the original destination.
+Quick Links is a Fullstack application.
+In frontend build by using ReactJs & in backend i used NodeJs & ExpressJs.
+For storing data use MongoDB database.

 ## Real-Life Usefulness:
 It is mostly used in client meeting in company, teacher meeting.